SpongePowered/SpongeDocs/source/users/troubleshooting.rst

 Java 8 does not currently have widespread usage so installing it is not recommended.
 Oracle Java is a good option for most Operating Systems.

-Network connection failure (or DDoS attack)
+Network Connection Failure (or DDoS Attack)
 -------------------------------------------

 **Symptoms**: Network connection is very laggy, drops in and out, or